acubeLab/green-lossless-spmv/README.md

 ## Acknowledgments

 - Thanks to the contributors and the open-source community.
-- Special thanks to the [LAW group](https://sparse.tamu.edu/LAW) for providing the datasets.
+- Special thanks to the [LAW group](https://law.di.unimi.it/) and the [SuiteSparse Matrix Collection](https://sparse.tamu.edu/) for providing the datasets.